PolymerLabs/blocking-elements/README.md

 `document.$blockingElements` manages a stack of elements that inert the interaction outside them.

 - the stack can be updated with the methods `push(elem), remove(elem), pop(elem)`
-- the top element (`document.$blockingElements.top`) is the interactive part of the document
+- the top element (`document.$blockingElements.top`) and its subtree is the interactive part of the document
 - `has(elem)` returns if the element is a blocking element

 This polyfill will: